SuhaasNachannagari/6DegreesNFL/README.md

 ## Potential Enhancements

 - My top priority is creating a guessing game almost, where my data can be repurposed to allow the users to get from one random player to another random player in the fewest teammates possible.
 This should be easier because there's no pathfinding, it is just take input, check for gamelog with both players, verify, and repeat.
 - Show season/game metadata for each edge in the returned path.
-- Add filters by position (e.g., WR-only paths).
-- Support connections across different team stints (e.g., trade chains).
-- Deploy the site publicly with persistent storage and a CI/CD pipeline.
+Not that important, more data might actually make the website more congested.
+- Add filters by position (e.g., WR-only paths), adding specificity so more relevant connections are made.
+As it stands a lot of players no one has heard about before will be used in the connections, especially kickers and punters.
+- Right now the website is hosted on a the free plan from PythonAnywhere, I will look into deployin the site publicly with persistent storage and a CI/CD pipeline to let more people use it.
+Within the websites's first week of existence it has already seen 2,000+ visits, will most likely need to make it more stable and accessible.

 ---